Will remote work security accelerate the expansion of strong MFA?

 What has changed?

-A cybersecurity company from the EU, which in 2018 began to work on a solution that facilitates the process of adopting the second factor, has now reported significant growth of inquiries related to quick 2FA adoption.
+A cybersecurity company from the EU, which in 2018 began to work on a solution that facilitates the process of adopting the second factor, has now reported significant growth of inquiries related to quick MFA adoption and help in transforming organizations to passwordless.

-Since mid-March we have noted several times more interest in our product.
+Since mid-March 2020 we have noted several times more interest in our product.
 Until just recently, we knocked on our customers’ door trying to get them interested in our technology.
-Now customers reach out to us.
+Since the pandemic and the rise of remote work customers reach out to us.
 In March, we were invited to work for two large financial institutions and one e-commerce company.
 We are at the stage of pilot implementations in five companies and we have already completed several projects, such as the last implementation in PKP Intercity (the biggest railway company in Poland) – says Tomasz Kowalski, CEO of Secfense.

-The sudden increase in interest in Secfense technology is directly related to the increase in demand for strong authentication.
-Secfense addresses the problem of a difficult adoption of the second factor and deploys it where it was not previously possible.
+The sudden increase in interest in Secfense and its core product User Access Security Broker is directly related to the increase in demand for strong authentication.
+Secfense broker addresses the problem of a difficult adoption of MFA and makes it possible to deploy it at scale and with no coding.

 What is a user access authentication broker?

-User Access Authentication Broker is a tool that allows you to use any strong authentication method (SMS codes, authentication application, biometric device based on the FIDO2 standard, U2F cryptographic keys, etc.) and add this method to any web application.
-The difference in the authentication broker approach compared to the traditional implementation of the second factor is that in the first case the programming stage is completely eliminated.
+User Access Authentication Broker is a tool that allows you to use any strong authentication method (modern the FIDO2 standard, and U2F cryptographic keys as well is sometimes required by our customer’s older methods like SMS or TOTP) and MFA to any web application.
+The difference of Secfense UASB approach compared to the traditional MFA implementation is that in the first case the programming stage is completely eliminated.
 Hence, the implementation of any method takes only a few minutes and is easily repeatable (scalable) to any number of web applications in the company.

 The standard projects we work on now are 1 to 20 applications and 100 to 5000 users.
 However, these numbers are fully determined according to the needs of a specific client – says Tomasz Kowalski – The authentication method that a given user will be able to use remains always available to the administrator on the client’s side.
 The customer receives access to the package of all the above-mentioned methods and can configure them at any time based on the company’s internal security policies.